Why Would Anyone Want Reusable Cloth Menstrual Pads? YUCK!

 How to Use PiMPs and Other Cloth Pads

 PiMPs, and most other cloth pads, have wings with snaps that hold them onto your underpants.
-They work just like traditional disposable pads with wings, except there is no adhesive to worry about and they don’t get bunched up the way disposables tend to.
+They work just like traditional disposable pads with wings, except there is no adhesive to worry about, and they don’t get bunched up the way disposables tend to.
 Most Party in My Pants Pads are also available with an extra snap for people who want to wear them with thinner styles of panties.
-They also have a thong liner available to give you more options (I have one, but haven’t tried it yet).
+They also have a thong liner available to give you more options (I have one but haven’t tried it yet).

 If you have to change your PiMP while away from home, you can keep a wet/dry bag in your purse to store your used one in until you get home.
 Party in My Pants offers several styles of single-compartment wet bags on their website, or you can find double-compartment options elsewhere if you want to keep your stash of clean pads in the same bag.
-If you’re just using cloth pads as a menstrual cup backup, you usually won’t need to change your pad for the 8 or 9 hours you’re out at work anyway (which can’t be said about disposables, which have a bad habit of getting bunched up and weird, and usually need replaced long before they are even soiled if you’re just using them as a backup).
+If you’re just using cloth pads as a menstrual cup backup, you usually won’t need to change your pad for the eight or nine hours you’re out at work anyway (which can’t be said about disposables, which have a bad habit of getting bunched up and weird, and usually need to be replaced long before they are even soiled if you’re just using them as a backup).

-You can store them in any place that is convenient for you, preferably where other family members won’t find them if that is a concern for you.
-I already had a separate drawer in the bathroom for my menstrual cups and disposable pads and liners.
+You can store them in any place that is convenient for you, preferably where other family members won’t find them, if that is a concern for you.
+I already had a separate drawer in the bathroom for my menstrual cups and disposable pads, and liners.
 I just swapped out the disposable boxes for a little plastic basket to keep my cloth pads in.

 Washing PiMPs: Not as Scary as I Feared

-One of the biggest barriers of entry to wanting to try reusable cloth pads is washing them.
+One of the biggest barriers to entry to try reusable cloth pads is washing them.
 When I lived in apartments and had to use a community laundry room or go to the laundromat, there was no way I was going to use cloth pads.
 Now that I own my own home and have my own laundry machine, this isn’t an issue at all.
 Looking back, it would have been easy to discreetly wash them in public facilities by putting them in mesh lingerie bags before heading out to the laundromat, and waiting to fold the clean laundry until I got home, so you don’t necessarily have to let fear of public laundry facilities prevent you from trying cloth pads, though it is completely understandable if that is a big reason for not wanting to use them.

 Party in My Pants Pads can be washed and dried with your regular laundry, though some people prefer to wash them separately or wash them by hand.
 Some women prefer to let them soak in a bucket of cold water before washing, but the product website says that this isn’t necessary.
 I just rinse them in the sink as needed and toss them in with my regular delicate laundry.
 Their website recommends using Oxo Brite to get stains out of lighter colored pads if needed (but not harsher chemical stain removers like OxyClean or bleach.
 These can damage the waterproof nylon backing and make them start to leak after a while).

-Some people prefer to hang-dry cloth pads, but the website recommends just throwing them in the dryer with the rest of your laundry, on low or medium heat.
+Some people prefer to hang-dry cloth pads, but the website recommends just throwing them in the dryer with the rest of your laundry on low or medium heat.
 They claim that hang-drying can cause them to dry too stiff and be less comfortable than if you use the dryer.
 I use low heat since that’s what I use for all of my delicate laundry.
 You also shouldn’t use fabric softener or dryer sheets because they reduce the absorbency of the pads over time (the same reason many people recommend not using softener or dryer sheets for towels).
 I already stopped using dryer sheets for most of my laundry anyway, so that is a non-issue.

 You can wait to wash all of your pads until the end of your cycle or wash the used ones every couple of days.
 It’s up to you.
-These pads should last around 65 washings or 5-7 years, whichever comes first.
+These pads should last around 65 washings or five to seven years, whichever comes first.
 If you have more than you need for one cycle in your collection, they will last longer.
 If you only have a few and have to wash them mid-cycle, they won’t last as many years.
 If I do laundry mid-cycle, I set aside the ones I just washed to make sure I don’t reuse the same one twice in the same month to keep them lasting longer, though it doesn’t really matter that much.

 A Final Word